wesbos/javascript-modules/javascript-modules.md

 The above code works because jQuery is a module in itself, and it's been **exported** as the default.

-Let's try it again with super agent.
+Let's try it again with superagent.
 Superagent is like jQuery in that it  exports the entire libary as default, so we can import it as anything we like — it's common to call it `request`.

 ```js
 // import the module into ours